Skip to main content

 View directory users

-The Directory users tab on your connection shows every user that has been provisioned through Directory Sync.
+The Directory users tab (visible once Directory Sync is enabled) on your connection shows every user that has been provisioned through Directory Sync.
 For each user you can see their current status (Active or Deactivated) and when they were last synced from the IdP.
 Selecting a user takes you to their user page.

 This is useful as a first debugging step.
 If a user isn't appearing in your app after being assigned in the IdP, check here to confirm they were actually provisioned and that their status is Active.